 The heater system for this project will be a small cylindrical cartridge heater suspended in a parabolic reflector.
 The cartridge heater, which will be 20 mm long and 6 mm in diameter, will be held so that its heated end will be at the reflector's focal point, and the main body of the heater will block additional radiation off of the heater.
 Because we are working with a parabolic reflector, ideally the heater would be a point source at the focal point.
 This is not possible, so the solution to extra unwanted rays will be this orientation of the heater.
 The reflector, which has a height of 45 mm, a length of 100 mm, and a focal point of 12.5 mm, will be positioned very close to the test mass, to minimize the occlusion of rays.
 The rays will hit the test mass in a predictable circular shape for our end-to-end validation of the power transfer.
 It was decided to use a parabolic reflector because it would create a circular shape similar to the ring heater of the TCS, but would not take as long to acquire.
 The physics of a parabolic reflector are well-understood and the theoretical calculations will not be hugely difficult as well.
 A cartridge heater was the best option for our use, as they are small and affordable, and for a parabolic reflector we want a heat source as close to a point source as possible.
-We are also using a thermocouple to measure the temperature of the heater.
-The thermocouple will act as another method of ensuring that our measurements are correct.
-If the measured irradiance of the test mass does not agree with the measured temperature of the heater, then we know that there is a problem with the power transfer or with our theoretical calculations.

 To hold the cartridge heater exactly at the reflector's focal point, a mount must be 3D printed for the entire system.
-This mount will be designed using COMSOL, and there will be two parts to this mount: a bowl-shaped holder for the reflector itself [Figure 4], as well as a bridge across this bowl for the heater to sit in [Figure 3].
+There will be two parts to this mount: a bowlshaped holder for the reflector itself [Figure 3], as well as a bridge across this bowl for the heater to sit in [Figure 4].
 Both parts will be attached to an optical table with 1/2" optical components.
-The reflector mount will fit the reflector precisely enough that only the bridge going across is needed to hold it in place.
-There is some difficulty here, as the manufacturers of the parabolic reflector did not provide a CAD model of the reflector nor measurements of the outer profile of the reflector; the only known measurements are of the inner reflective surface.
-Due to this uncertainty, multiple iterations of the printed mount will be needed to ensure correct fit of the reflector.
-The mount, once printed, will be held in place by two counterbores on the right and left of the reflector, which will screw into an optical component clamp.
+The reflector mount will hold the reflector in place with two counterbores on the right and left of the reflector, which will screw into an optical component clamp.
 The component clamp will be held in place by two optical posts, connected with a right-angle post clamp.
 These will all be set so that the center of the reflector is held at 308 mm above the table, where the center of the test mass will be.
 The bridge for the heater will be positioned vertically across the reflector mount, and will be screwed directly into the reflector mount.
-The bridge will be as thin as possible, so as to obstruct as few rays as possible from the reflector, while still thick enough to be printed.
-The printer we are using can print objects with a minimum width of 1 mm.
-There is a small hole in the center of the heater bridge that will hold the wires of the cartridge
+The bridge will be as thin as possible, so as to obstruct as few rays as possible from the reflector.
+There is a small hole in the center of the heater bridge that will hold the wires of the cartridge heater, and will act as a clamp onto the heater.
+Once this mounting system is printed, it will be set up to hold the reflector and the heater, and will be then connected to the optical table.

-Figure 3: Heater Bridge Model
+Figure 4: Heater Bridge Model